top of page

 Integrity, Respect, Accountability, Transparency

--The VAC is committed to:
+The VAC is committed to:

--Treating every individual with dignity and respect;
+-Treating every individual veteran with dignity and respect.

--Being responsible for our decisions and outcomes;
+-Upholding responsibility for our decisions and their outcomes.

 Accountability